 - Poor, Predictable Rock: His gym is a breeze if you happened to choose Fennekin or Charmander, as none of his Pokémon really have any way to combat Fire-types (other than Bulldoze on his Gogoat).
 Goes double for Charmander, as it'll likely be evolved all the way into a Charizard (making it completely immune to Bulldoze) and both Mega Charizards are fully capable of sweeping his entire team with little effort (though Mega Charizard X loses the aforementioned Bulldoze immunity).

 - Signature Mon: Gogoat.
+Oddly enough, he uses a Weepinbell in Masters.

 - Signature Move: Grass Knot.